By Marc Gilson

 She threw the lingerie into the dirty clothes hamper anyway, a sad but slightly mordant smile at the fact that he’d eventually find it there with the socks and towels.

-She had expected the packing to take hours; it took only 45 minutes.
-Forty-five minutes and she had what she needed to leave.
+She had expected the packing to take hours; it took only 30 minutes.
+Thirty minutes and she had what she needed to leave.
 Three suitcases, a duffel bag, one Sheryl Crow CD, and it was done.
 She was amazed at this.
-All this time, she had been only 45 minutes away from having enough packed to leave for good.
-In the midst of those long, agonizing nights, she had always been just 45 minutes from actually leaving.
-It was a kind of miracle.
-Forty-five minutes from escape.
+All this time, she had been only 30 minutes away from having enough packed to leave for good.
+In the midst of those long, agonizing nights, she had always been just 30 minutes from actually leaving.
+It was a paranormal thing, a kind of miracle.
+Thirty minutes from escape.

 She loaded her bags into the old Subaru, started the rasping engine, and went back inside.
 Her decision had been made, or had it?

 She stood in the kitchen, alone, quiet, the harsh fluorescent light buzzing like bees overhead.
 She stood very still for several minutes; a scarred statue.
 The clock over the stove ticked and tocked, and she wondered for a moment whether those tick-tocks were slowing down.
 She looked around, blankly, weakly.
 Those curtains, god, she wouldn’t miss them.
 Ugly orange things his mother had given them one Christmas and he demanded they go right in the kitchen window.
 Then she noticed his dirty plate from breakfast in the sink, and instinctively moved to rinse it off and place it in the dishwasher.
 But she caught herself, and instead, for some reason she couldn’t really define, dropped the plate in the garbage can.